 This post will guide you to disable Internet Explorer using Intune Portal (a.k.a Endpoint Manager portal).
 Microsoft recently announced that Internet Explorer 11 desktop application would be retired and go out of support on June 15, 2022, for certain versions of Windows 10.

-Microsoft continues disinvesting from Internet Explorer 11 and Microsoft Edge Legacy towards the new Microsoft Edge.
+Microsoft continues disinvesting from Internet Explorer 11 and Microsoft Edge Legacy towards the new MS Edge.
 The future of Internet Explorer on Windows 10 is in Microsoft Edge, recommending users switch to Microsoft Edge for a modern browsing experience with faster, more secure solutions.

 Microsoft Edge has built-in Internet Explorer mode (IE mode) so that you can access legacy Internet Explorer-based websites and applications straight from Microsoft Edge.
 After configuring IE mode, you can disable IE11 as a standalone browser without affecting IE mode functionality across your organization.